 First of all, I want to clarify that I do not claim my “recipe” is authentic or anything close.
 It’s just a simple and delicious thing to eat when you have the ingredients leftover!
 It’s fun to use air fryers to imitate deep fried foods.
 Also, very very delicious.

-- The difference in name is usually regional – some even consider them the same thing.
+- The difference in name is usually regional.

 - The fillings are usually the same – meat and cheese or a close combo.

 - The size of the tortilla matters: Taquitos are usually smaller (made with small taco size tortillas); Flautas are usually bigger/longer (made with large burritos size tortillas)

-- The type of tortilla matters: Taquitos are made with corn tortillas; Flautas can be made with either, however taquitos or flautas made with flour tortillas are more Tex-Mex and non-traditional.
+- The type of tortilla matters: Taquitos are generally made with corn tortillas; Flautas can be made with either, however taquitos or flautas made with flour tortillas are more Tex-Mex and non-traditional.

 So what happens when you make them with small taco size flour tortillas, like me?
 It’s up to you!!
 Call when whatever you want, they are delicious.